-There were 391 such modifications on the Household file and 444 on the Person file.
+There were 245 records on the Household file where the above described modifications were made, while on the Person file there were 309 such records.

 Person File Only

 Geographic Identifiers:

 Starting with Cycle 1 of 2002, the master data file contains the first three digits of the respondent's postal code.
 Since Cycle 2, 2003, the master and the public use microdata files contain an urban/rural variable (DVURBAN).
 This variable is based on the urban/rural status of the enumeration area (defined by Statistics Canada) in which the majority of the postal codes fall.
 Urban areas have minimum population concentrations of 1,000 people and a population density of at least 400 people per square kilometre based on the 2001 Census population counts.
 All the territory outside the urban areas is considered rural.